trilinos/Trilinos/cmake/std/atdm/README.md

 Note that the file `ATDMDevEnv.cmake` also disables many packages and subpackages not used for the ATDM configuration of Trilinos.
-This uses a so-called back-listing approach which allows one to only directly enabled the packages you want to use with `Triinos_ENABLE_ALL_OPTIONAL_PACKAGES=ON` and then disable the ones you don't want.
-This is much more flexible way to define a standard configuration of Trilinos that allows different sets of actual packages to be enabled based on the needs of the different ATDM application customers and Trilinos developers just working on a subset of packages.
+This uses a so-called back-listing approach which allows one to only directly enable the packages you want to use with `Triinos_ENABLE_ALL_OPTIONAL_PACKAGES=ON` and then disable the ones you don't want.
+This is a much more flexible way to define a standard configuration of Trilinos that allows different sets of actual packages to be enabled based on the needs of the different ATDM application customers and Trilinos developers just needing to enable a subset of packages.

 ## Specific instructions for each system